 - A strong management team that has the commitment and the vision to build a successful business and deploy growth investment, and ensure an optimal return on that investment

 Currently, there is quite a bit of growth funding available from various sources, including banks and other lending institutions, PE Firms and HNWI (high net worth individual).
 The specific route that a business owner will choose will depend on their stage of growth, their capital/corporate structure (so, debt vs. equity) and their requirement to have additional advice (in the form of board members who can open doors and leverage existing networks to help the company expand).

 What do you need to consider before seeking growth funding?

 Even if you meet the above, there are additional factors that you will need to consider before looking at growth funding:

 - Does your company operate in a market that would allow you to benefit from increased investment and consequently more rapid growth?

-- Are you looking for just a financial investment or are you also looking for an investor who can open doors in your industry and provide insight into international markets?
+- Are you looking for financial investment and an investor who can open doors in your industry and provide insight into international markets?

-If the answer to all the above is ‘yes’ then your business may well benefit from growth funding.
+If the answer to all the above is yes, your business may benefit from growth funding.

 How long does the process take?

-The process can take anything from six weeks to a couple of months depending on the type of funding required (debt/equity), the preparedness of the company (financials, Business Plan, presentations etc.), the level of funding required (larger growth funding may require more extensive due diligence).
-As a rule of thumb, you should allow between 8-10 weeks (so similar timeline to Series A/Series B fund raising).
+The process can take anything from six weeks to several months depending on the type of funding required (debt/equity), the preparedness of the company (financials, business plan, presentations etc.) and the level of funding required (larger growth funding may require more extensive due diligence).

 What pitfalls should you be aware of?